Stock fund: Asset allocation fund

 A fund that owns stocks and a substantial amount of assets other than stocks is considered an asset allocation fund.
 These funds split investments between growth stocks, income stocks/bonds, and money market instruments or cash for stability.
 A fund that switches between asset classes based on predictions of future returns is called a tactical allocation fund.
 Other funds may maintain a more or less constant proportion of assets, due to the belief that such prediction is not reliable.

 Fund of funds

 "Fund of funds" implies that the assets of a fund are other funds.
-The other funds may be stock funds, in which case the original fund can be called "fund of stock funds".
+They may be stock funds, in which case the original fund can be called "fund of stock funds".
 See fund of funds.

 Hedge funds

 "Hedge fund" is a legal structure.
 Hedge funds often trade stocks but may trade or invest in anything else depending on the fund.

 This is done to reduce the risk of investments in stocks.